Peronism: Socialism, nationalism, and populism

 Peronism also lacked a strong interest in matters of foreign policy other than the belief that the political and economic influences of other nations should be kept out of Argentina—he was somewhat isolationist.
 Early in his presidency, Perón envisioned Argentina's role as a model for other countries in Latin America and proposed economical unions with the countries of this region, which was expressed with his phrase: "The 2000s will find us unionized or dominated", but such ideas were ultimately abandoned.
 Perón would also align himself with socialist states such as Castro's Cuba and Allende's Chile.
 In his 1972 Actualización política y doctrinaria para la toma del poder, Perón included "perhaps the most revolutionary guidelines ever issued in his name", advising his supporters to reject Soviet communism while accepting Fidel Castro and Mao Tse-tung as fellow allies against American imperialism.

 Already in his first and second presidency, Perón maintained close relations with the Soviet Union, despite his superficially anti-communist rhetoric.
 Soviet authorities considered Perón an ally in their struggle against the US. argued that "Perón, with his own ambitions and hostility to the United States, is Stalin's logical choice".
 Following Perón's removal from power in 1955, "Soviet diplomats revelead a certain nostalgia for the Peronist government".

 Attitudes towards Indigenous peoples

-By the time Perón came to power for the first time, there were around 129,000 American Indians in Argentina, amounting to around 0.8% of the total population.
-Despite their small numbers, American Indians played a significant role in the populist rhetoric of Perónism.
+By the time Perón came to power for the first time, there were around 129,000 Indigenous Argentines in Argentina, amounting to around 0.8% of the total population.
+Despite their small numbers, Indigenous Argentines played a significant role in the populist rhetoric of Perónism.
 Perón presented himself as the champion of the working class and introduced a new kind of populist politics to Argentina that would heavily influence popular actions and the worker movement.
 Peronist rhetoric focused on the cult of the "common man" and vilified anti-Peronist groups which were portrayed as the establishment.
 Peronist appeal was successfully amplified by Eva Perón, whose fond and passionate speeches attracted the most marginalized parts of the Argentinian society.